ecmwf/metview-python/docs/api/comp_toc.rst

       - Computes the area-weighted standard deviation for each field in a :class:`Fieldset`

     * - :func:`sum`
-      - Returns the sum of the values in a :class:`Fieldset` or :class:`Geopoints`
+      - Computes the sum of the values in a :class:`Fieldset` or :class:`Geopoints`

     * - :func:`var`
       - Returns the variance of all the fields in a :class:`Fieldset`